National Council for the Training of Journalists: The Oxdown Gazette

-The Oxdown Gazette was a fictional newspaper used by the NCTJ as a setting for its journalism exam papers.
-Since the 1970s, trainee journalists would have to write reports on fires, floods, rail crashes and fatal accidents in the imaginary town of Oxdown.
+The Oxdown Gazette was a fictional newspaper launched in October 1979, used by the NCTJ as a setting for its journalism exam papers.
+Trainee journalists would have to write reports on fires, floods, rail crashes and fatal accidents in the imaginary town of Oxdown.
 The idea was to replicate, as far as possible, the sense of local knowledge trainees would have if working for a real paper.

 In 2006, the NCTJ decided that it would no longer use Oxdown – instead, a variety of locations and publications would feature on its exam papers.
 This did not go down well with some journalists and journalism lecturers, who had a sentimental attachment to the fictional town and launched a campaign to save it.
 This was however unsuccessful and in the next sitting of the seniors' exam, the NCTJ actually blew the town up, using a series of deadly explosions as the backdrop for the news report section of the paper.